 We all know the value of keeping our word but what about admitting fault?
 As leaders don’t we want to appear confident and competent?
-Won’t our troops loose faith in us if we admit our faults?
+Won’t our troops lose faith in us if we admit our faults?
 Simply put, no they won’t.
-There is a distinct difference with confidently making a decision in the heat of battle and owning our failures when debriefing the mission.
+There is a distinct difference between confidently making a decision in the heat of battle and owning our failures when debriefing the mission.

 Mistakes are what make us great

 Mistakes are a fact of life.
-In fact, some of our greatest literature comes from stories about either suffering the consequences of mistakes or overcoming them.
-There are 3 major benefits to owning our mistakes.
+Some of our greatest literature comes from stories about either suffering the consequences of mistakes or overcoming them.
+There are 3 major benefits of owning our mistakes.

-- Strengthens the bond between you and your team – the more respect your team has for you the greater your ability to influence them will be.
+- Strengthens the bond between you and your team – the more respect your team has for you the greater your ability to influence them.
 We respect people like us and team members want to be able to see themselves in you.
 When you admit to your mistakes, your team can see themselves in you, thus strengthening the bond between you and your team.

 - Empowers your team members to take chances – By modeling a willingness to make mistakes, you give tacit permission for your team to take chances.
 Innovation and advances only come when we try new things, which is inherently risky.
 Owning your mistakes makes it OK for your team members to innovate by taking chances